nathanielknight/sideproject-sysadmin-handbook/src/motivation.md

 - Automation is minimal, but things are low-level enough that you can use your automation tool of choice (ssh, Ansible, etc.)
 - Services can run directly on the server or be run from Docker

+Non-goals:

+- **Automation**: This book doesn't prescribe a means of automating the tasks it descries.
+Some of them only happen infrequently, and might not be worth it to you to automate.
+Others can be easily integrated into a task runner of your choice (e.g. `make`).
+Either way, enough details tend to arise in the automation process that it's may not be worth it to you.
+- **Hyper-scalability**: This book is for side projects that might serve a static site to a few thousand people or a dynamic site to a few dozen.
+It's the software equivalent of a dog house or a nice gazebo, not a multi-story steel-reinforced-concrete apartment building.